Lee Kernaghan: 1965–1990: Early years

 Lee Kernaghan was born on 15 April 1964 in Corryong, Victoria and is the son of country music singer and truck driver Ray Kernaghan.
-Lee spent his formative years growing up in the Riverina country of Southern New South Wales.
+Lee spent his formative years growing up in Albury New South Wales.
 His grandfather was a third generation drover of sheep and cattle.

 In 1986, Kernaghan traveled to the United States to represent Australia at the Nashville 'Fan Fair' country music festival.

 1990s

 In 1992, Kernaghan released "Boys from the Bush" which became his first number one on the country chart.
+The song peaked at number 130 on the ARIA Chart.
 Kernaghan said "When Garth (Porter) and I first wrote 'Boys from the Bush' I had no idea it would ever be a hit.
 It was just a song about me and my mates, working on the land, going to the pub and tearing around in utes.
 I didn't think anyone would be that interested in us... we were just kids from the bush but Garth said 'this record (The Outback Club) has to be about your life and where you come from so we wrote that song and several others and before long I had a band and we were out on the road performing them live."

 In May 1992, Kernaghan released The Outback Club.
 The album debuted at number 94 on the ARIA Charts.
 At the 1993 Country Music Awards of Australia (CMAA), the album won Album of the Year the ARIA Award for Best Country Album.
 The album re-entered the chart later peaking at number 58 in May 1994.

 In August 1993, Kernaghan released his second studio album, Three Chain Road.
 The album again won the CMAA Album of the Year and the ARIA Award for Best Country Album.

 In July 1995, Kernaghan released his third studio album, 1959, which peaked at number 9 on the ARIA Chart, becoming Kernaghan's first top ten album.
 The album won Kernaghan his third Album of the Year at the CMAA of 1996.

 In February 1998, Kernaghan released his fourth studio album, Hat Town.
 The album peaked at number 7 on the ARIA Chart and won his fourth Album of the Year at the CMAA of 1999.

 Kernaghan's fifth studio album was The Christmas Album in November 1998.
 The album peaked at number 31 on the ARIA chart.